WingChunWong/cozyui-ex/CONTRIBUTING.md

 After exporting the image and placing it in the corresponding location, load the resource pack and open the corresponding user interface to see if there is any problem.

+### Optimize.

+If the size of a single PSD file exceeds **25MiB**, you can consider using **xz format (LZMA2)** to compress it after editing without directly destroying the layer data.
+If the size of a single PSD file still exceeds **100MiB** after compression, the GitHub repository will reject the commit request and require the use of LFS, in which case you have the following solution:

+1. Remove some useless layers, such as hidden layers.

+2. Remove useless metadata (if any) from the PSD file.

+3. Split the PSD file (especially for texture atlases)

+For splitting PSD files, you need to make sure that the PSD is named something like `xxx.part1.psd`, and you need a documentation file named something like `xxx.psd.md` in the same directory as those split PSD files to explain how to merge those project files!
+We don't use Git LFS unless it's necessary, so please contact the project owner in advance if none of the above options solves the problem of oversized files!

 ### Pull request.

 Please [fork this repository](https://github.com/WhatDamon/cozyui-ex/fork) before pulling the request, you need to commit your changes to the forked repository, after making sure it's done, please follow the steps below...